 If you want only the keywords that contain the word “local,” for example, you could create a “Local” category.

-This is an incredibly useful hack for organizing all of your keyword ideas for a fast search.
+This is a handy hack for organizing your keyword ideas for a fast search.

-Moz has a good example of how this can be done for all of your spreadsheet data here.
+Moz has a good example of how this can be done for your spreadsheet data here.

 To do this for all of your rows and columns, you can use a multi-cell ARRAY formula.

-This will spare you from having to insert the same complex formula into every single cell of your spreadsheet.
+This spares you from inserting the same complex formula into every single cell of your spreadsheet.

 Even if you don’t have 700+ cells to work with, it’s still a handy formula.

 2. Create Pivot Tables for Spotting Data Outliers